 Recently I had the opportunity to have another robust debate over a beer with ‘John who trades the ALSI’.
 I think I may have mentioned him before.
-In any case, as per usual the conversation was around trading and the different types of trading that there are and, of course, which is better.
+In any case, as per usual the conversation was around trading and the different types of trading.
+And of course, which is better.
 I side with discretionary trading, while John who trades the ALSI (and Simon for that matter) side with a more systems based approach.
 I’m really not going to get into the arguments for each because there is just too much to say, but I’ll sum up my view as briefly as I can.

-At some point of the conversation John pulled out his phone and pulled up a WhatsApp conversation he and I had months ago and read it to me.
-So pretty much word for word (after adjusting for spelling errors and other once offs) the messages read as follows:
+At some point of the conversation John pulled out his phone and pulled up a WhatsApp conversation he and I had months ago.
+So pretty much word for word the conversation read as follows:

 John: Petri, if I gave you a system that required you to work two hours a day, traded five times a week and made 50% return on capital, would you take it, or try to do what you are currently doing?